Look at how far we have come, ladies and gentlemen.

 The NFL PR spoke.

-They just the NFL has no time.
+They just, the NFL has no, we have no time.

-And he went on and apologized.
+And he went out and apologized.

 I mean, in a split second, he went out and apologized.

-And then there's some other player who tweeted something, you know, a couple lines of his Twitter account, not quite the same as what Clinton Portis said, but it was something along the same lines.
+And then there's some other player who tweeted something, you know, a couple lines of this Twitter account, not quite the same as what Clinton Portis said, but it was something along the same lines.

-And within seconds, this guy had reversed himself on his own Twitter account with a retweet, talking about how horrible it was, what happened to this woman in the Jets locker room on Saturday, no, nobody nobody said Portis was wrong.
+And within seconds, this guy had reversed himself on his own Twitter account with a retweet talking about how horrible it was what happened to this woman in the Jets locker room on Saturday.

-He's not supposed to say it.
+He's just not supposed to say it.

 No, nobody said Portis was wrong.

-They said we're not going to tolerate this kind of language.
+They said, we're not going to tolerate this kind of language.

-Uh The locker room is a workplace.
+The locker room is a workplace.

 What do you think?

-Let me just ask you, as human beings, folks, men, women, child, grandchild, grandmother, grandparent, football locker room 53 sculpted bodies, except for the offensive and defensive linemen.
+Let me just ask you, as human beings, folks, men, women, child, grandchild, grandmother, grandparent, football locker room, 53 sculpted bodies, except for the offensive and defensive linemen.

 I was there.